rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 - providing contextual information on the page processes (see [Transient Status Notifications](#transient-status-notifications))
 - Providing errors, warnings, or success messaging related to user entered formatting, incomplete inputs, or invalid selections (see [Validation Notifications](validation/#validation-notifications))
 - The content added to the page is critical and needs immediate attention (see [alert](../alerts))
-- Page usage should be blocked until the user takes an action within the message or exits (see [alert-dialog](alerts/#alert-dialog)
+- Page usage should be blocked until the user takes an action within the message or exits (see [alert-dialog](alerts/#alert-dialog))
 - User interaction is required or content is critical to the user flow(see [modal](../../components/modal/))
 - The message contains a rich UI experience(see [modal](../../components/modal/))
 - The User makes a selection that does not change or add content to the page

 ### Anatomy of a Persistent Status notifications

+**note: This section is provided as a set of requirements used for the construction of cedar components and for projects needing custom solutions not using provided cedar components**

 <cdr-img :src="$withBase('/notifications/persistentStatusAnatomy.png')" alt="Diagram for persistent status notifications, annotating the required layout of the elements listed below" />